rohit-lakhanpal/publish-your-saas-offer/README.md

 #### 2. Deploy the SaaS Accelerator

 1. **Login to Azure Portal**: Make sure you are logged in as your @microsoft.com address to the FDPO Microsoft tenant.
+It is recommended to use the FDPO tenant as the SaaS Accelerator provisions chargable Azure resources such as SQL DB, App Service etc.  Provisioning under the FDPO tenant ensures that you don't have to pay a separate Azure bill.

 2. **Initiate Resource Creation**: Click on "Create a Resource".